-Advice may be sought when a traveller is going abroad and will or may be involved in sporting activities.
-An obvious potential health risk is accidents, the type which may be specific to the sport involved.
+Health advice is important when a traveller is going abroad and will or could be involved in sporting activities.
+An obvious health risk is the possibility of accidents specific to the sport involved.

 Many travellers attending surgeries or travel clinics are likely to be going abroad to be involved in activities such as skiing, swimming, sailing, cycling, football, rugby, golf, cricket, marathons or horse riding.